-The Law Offices of Graham N. Wright, with offices in Quincy and Boston, Massachusetts, represents veterans who have been physically or psychologically injured while on active duty or who have become disabled later on in life.
+The Law Offices of Graham N. Wright, with offices in Braintree and Boston, Massachusetts, represents veterans who have been physically or psychologically injured while on active duty or who have become disabled later on in life.
 Our attorneys have years of experience putting forth the best possible veteran’s disability claim for each of our clients based upon the Department of Veterans Affairs (VA) criteria, including claims for:

 If you believe that you have a veteran’s disability claim, contact our office directly to speak with an attorney.
 Our work is performed on a contingency fee basis, meaning we do not get paid unless you get paid, and our consultation is always free.